Dalmatovo: History

 It was founded in 1644 as a sloboda next to the Dalmat Assumption Monastery, founded by a monk named Dalmat (hence, the name).
 Later on, this sloboda became a settlement of Dalmatovskoye (Далма́товское).
 Dalmatovo is known to have been one of the first centers of orthodoxy, literacy, and Russian culture in the Trans-Ural region in the early 18th century.
 It was also a place of exile for some of the Old Believers.
 In 1781, Dalmatovo was granted town status but then downgraded back to rural status in 1797.
 In the 19th century, Dalmatovo was known as a major center of cucumber cultivation and hop picking.
 In 1947, it was granted towns status once again.

 Administrative and municipal status

 Within the framework of administrative divisions, Dalmatovo serves as the administrative center of Dalmatovsky District.
 As an administrative division, it is, together with three rural localities, incorporated within Dalmatovsky District as Dalmatovo Town Under District Jurisdiction.
 As a municipal division, Dalmatovo Town Under District Jurisdiction is incorporated within Dalmatovsky Municipal District as Dalmatovo Urban Settlement.

+Economy

+The city is located "Dalmatovskaya confectionery factory", owned by "Dalmatovo".